jim-parry/CodeIgniter4-website/readme.rst

 to the style or structure of the website.
 We will be a bit more reserved with the content :-/

+The migration process, converting the CodeIgniter website from CodeIgniter3 to CodeIgniter4, is explained, step by step, in ``<migration>``_.

 *****************
 Programming Style
 *****************